alejgo06/azureMLEngineerUdacity/Capstone Project - Azure Machine Learning Engineer/README.md

 ![Screenshot](automl/Captura53.png)

-This HTTP request will send the data to the endpoint (this inference code) and read the response of this endpoint.
+This HTTP request will send the data to the endpoint (this inference code) and recibe the response from this endpoint.
-Then the endpoint (the score script) recibe the data, load the model a make a prediction.
-This prediction is sent back to the first machine
+Then the endpoint (the score.py script) recibe the data, load the model a make a prediction.
+This prediction is sent back to the first machine.
 This response is the predicted price of a ticket with these characteristics.
 In this case: 73.19 euros.

-we can see that this HTTP is received because we can be the logs and it received a post-petition at 9:49 the same hour that you can see in the previous script that show the time afte4 retrieve the requests
+we can see that this HTTP is received because we can be the logs and it received a post-petition at 9:49 the same hour that you can see in the previous script that show the time after retrieve the requests

 ![Screenshot](automl/Captura54.png)